D-Pyro/OrbisAFR/README.md

 - If the file doesn't exist in `/data/CUSA02624/`, OrbisAFR use original file from `/mnt/sandbox/CUSA02624_000/`
 - If the file exist in `/data/CUSA02624/` and not in `/mnt/sandbox/CUSA02624_000/`, the file in data is used

-OrbisAFR doesn't just remplace, but can also add new file in a game !
+OrbisAFR doesn't just replace, but can also add new file in a game !

+(Sorry for my bad english :P)